 The Payment Must Be Fair You should only be paid a fair amount for the work you're doing.
 This means the payment should reflect the real market value of the activity, like promoting a product or attending an event, not just what other athletes are getting.
 NIL Go considers factors such as what you're being asked to do, your visibility as an athlete, and how similar deals are typically valued to ensure the payment is reasonable.
 The goal is to maintain fairness and prevent hidden payments intended to reward athletic performance or influence recruiting.

 What is a "Collective"?
 A collective is a group that raises money from fans or businesses to help pay athletes through NIL deals.
 They may set up deals for you to promote products, attend events, or use your image in a campaign.
-But they cannot pay you just for playing or to recruit you.
-All deals worth $600 or more must still be reported to the NIL Go platform and meet the same fairness and purpose rules explained above.
+The CSC has clarified that NIL collectives do not satisfy the Valid Business Purpose test.
+So, student-athletes should: (a) verify that NIL offers come from genuine commercial entities, (b) request CSC-approved deal partner lists from prospective schools; (c) understand that verbal assurances about collective deals are legally invalid under NCAA bylaws.

 Every NIL deal should be clearly written down.
-It should explain how much you'll be paid, what you're expected to do, and who's involved.
-Before signing anything, consider having a lawyer or someone you trust who understands contracts review it.
-The school should also support you in managing NIL deals with outside companies or individuals, so you don't risk your eligibility or visa status.
-And don't forget to read the full contract carefully—including the fine print—so you understand all the terms and conditions.
-If anything is unclear, ask the school and/or a trusted advisor for help before signing.
+Before signing anything, consider having a lawyer review it.
+The school should support you in managing NIL deals.
+Read the full contract carefully - including the fine print.
+If anything is unclear, ask for help before signing.
 Getting advice early can help you avoid serious problems later.

 7. What is the House v.
 NCAA Settlement?

 Starting July 1, 2025, the House v.
-NCAA settlement allows Division I schools to pay basketball players directly, up to a cumulative amount of $20.5 million per school year across all sports, with the amount projected to increase to approximately $33 million by 2035.
+NCAA settlement allows Division I schools to pay basketball players directly, up to $20.5 million per school year across all sports, projected to increase to approximately $33 million by 2035.
 This money comes from school sports revenue (e.g., ticket sales, TV deals) and can include payments for promoting the school or academic achievements.
-The settlement also replaces scholarship limits with roster limits (15 players each for men's and women's basketball), allowing scholarships for all rostered players (NCAA Bylaw 15, House QA Question A1, Page 7).
-Schools decide how much, if any, of their sport revenue they pay to athletes (which may be less than $20.5 million) and how to split their sport revenue (up to the maximum permitted revenue share of, currently, $20.5 million) among athletes, often prioritizing stars in men's and women's basketball or football due to their revenue generation.
-Payments may cover NIL deals, academic bonuses, or other benefits, but must be reported to the Cap Management Reporting System (CAPS) in conjunction with written agreements.
-To this extent, it is important to ask about the specific payments or benefits that may be available to you.
+The settlement replaces scholarship limits with roster limits (15 players each for men’s and women’s basketball).
+Schools decide how to split revenue among athletes.
+Payments must be reported to the Cap Management Reporting System (CAPS).

 For more on House Settlement, see the FAQ on the College Sports Commission website here.